craftingcity/The-Known-World/Prenotes Nov 16 23.md

 "The battle is to begin as the dark sky alights with disorder and chaos.
 You have but three nights."
 "- UB 4/5/105"

+They are resting in the bag outside of town.